 - 111. Audit Scotland sets an expected audit fee that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
 The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 112.
 As auditors we negotiate a fee with the audited body during the planning process.
 The fee may be varied above the expected fee level to reflect the circumstances and local risks within the body. - 113.
 Auditors have scope to increase fees to reflect local circumstances by up to 10% for larger audits.
-For 2020/21 we propose setting the audit fee at 4% (£10,925) above the expected fee level.
-This reflects the level of work we consider is required in response to the key audit risks identified, particularly the additional work required to reflect on the impact of COVID-19 on the Boards operating and control environment.
+In 2020/21, we agreed to set the audit fee at 4% above the expected fee level.
+For 2021/22, we propose reducing this by setting the audit fee at 3% (£8,355) above the expected fee level.
+This reflects the level of work we consider is required in response to the key audit risks identified, particularly the additional work required to reflect on the impact of COVID-19 on the board's operating and control environment.